Your money-making expert. Financial journalist, TV and radio personality.

 Many divorces don’t require either of you to appear in court, and can quite often be done entirely by post.
 You can get all the necessary forms from your local county court and fill them in yourself.
 It’s quite common for people to make mistakes when filling in these forms on their own, so we’ve gone through the basic process (and where to get hold of the main forms) below.

-Alternatively, you can have the administrative process managed for you to a certain extent, by getting guidance from an online company like Divorce-Online.co.uk who will provide you will all the forms, a guide, plus support and advice from £65, or they’ll manage the whole process for you for £189.
+Alternatively, you can have the administrative process managed for you to a certain extent, by getting guidance from a company like Divorce Online.
+They will provide you with all the forms, a guide, plus support and advice from £65.
+Alternatively, they’ll manage the whole process for you for £189.

-Unfortunately then there are court fees, which everyone who gets divorced has to pay.
-The fees currently stand at a minimum of £340.
-So for the sake of £65, it can be worth getting advice to help you through the process.
+Unfortunately there are also court fees, which everyone who gets divorced has to pay.
+The fees currently stand at a minimum of £550.

 It’s best you don’t go down the DIY divorce route unless you’re sure you and your partner are on the same page.
 It’s easier if there’s not much money involved, you haven’t been married for long, or there are no children.

-Therefore you may want to seek some initial legal advice before deciding to do the divorce yourself.
-There’s no obligation to pay the solicitor to carry out the whole process – but if you’ve any doubts (in particular about issues such as maintenance payments) it’s a small price to pay to ensure you are protecting yourself both legally and financially.
+Therefore, you may want to seek some initial legal advice before deciding to do the divorce yourself.
+There’s no obligation to pay the solicitor to carry out the whole process, but if you’ve any doubts, it’s a small price to pay to ensure you are protecting yourself both legally and financially.

-Also, if you are planning on splitting up pension assets, you will need the services of a solicitor, as this can only be done after specific court orders have been made.
+Also, if you are planning on splitting up pension assets, you will need the services of a solicitor.
+This can only be done after specific court orders have been made.

 Possibly.
 The Legal Services Commission is responsible for The Community Legal Service, which can help fund individuals who need help with non-criminal (civil) legal cases.

-These funded services are only available from solicitors (or advice agencies) who are contracted with the Legal Services Commission.
+These funded services are only available from solicitors (or advice agencies) contracted with the Legal Services Commission.

-You may qualify for free legal advice and assistance if you meet certain criteria (such as your income being below a certain level) and if your case is of a type covered by the legal aid scheme.
-If you do not meet these criteria you may be asked to pay a contribution towards your legal advice.
+You may qualify for free legal advice and assistance if you meet certain criteria (such as your income being below a certain level) and if your case is covered by the legal aid scheme.
+If you do not meet these criteria, you may be asked to pay a contribution towards legal advice.

 For more information on the legal aid scheme and on how to apply for legal aid, visit the Legal Services Commission website.
-We also recommend that you make an appointment at your nearest Citizen’s Advice Bureau – they will give you expert free advice on what aid you may be entitled to, as well as general legal and financial advice on the divorce process.
+We also recommend that you make an appointment at your nearest Citizen’s Advice Bureau.
+They will give you expert free advice on what aid you may receive, as well as general legal and financial advice on the divorce process.

-But the fact remains: if a divorce is not defended, the process from a legal point of view is straightforward – and doesn’t require costly solicitors to be on hand every step of the way.
+But the fact remains: if a divorce is not defended, the process from a legal point of view is straightforward.
+It doesn’t require costly solicitors to be on hand every step of the way.